 - Always wear your seat belt: after all it is the law in South Carolina;

-- Never change lanes or turn without first signaling, even if you believe no one is close to your vehicle: proper signalling is still critical; and
+- Never change lanes or turn without first signaling, even if you believe no one is close to your vehicle: proper signaling is still critical; and

 - Look far out ahead of your vehicle: it is always best to know what it coming down the road.